isomerpages/imda-test/_isomer-info/benefits-of-isomer.md

 # Launch a website in days
 ![Alt text for image on Isomer site](/images/benefits/launch%20image.png)

 **Use Isomer template, populate your content and you're ready to go.
-No more engaging web development services or going through long procurement process.**
+No more engaging web development services or going through long procurement process.**<br></br>
 ```
 <br></br>
 ```